 The more a child reads, the larger their vocabulary becomes.
 When a child reads or hears the same book multiple times, they become familiar and comfortable with a greater number of words.
-That text you’ve memorized?
+That text you’ve memorised?
 Chances are your child has too, and that’s a good thing.

 Pattern and Rhythm

-Hearing favorite stories read aloud helps children become aware of the pattern and rhythm of text.
+Hearing favourite stories read aloud helps children become aware of the pattern and rhythm of text.
 Language is more than just words — it’s how words sound and connect to each other.
 Parents can model the rhythms of reading for children who are just learning how language works.

 Fluency is the ability to read text “accurately, quickly, and with expression.”
 Repetitive reading allows a child to read without stumbling or stopping, and reading time becomes more pleasant for everyone.
 Once a child masters one book, it makes moving on to another more appealing.